-Laksa lemak, also known as nyonya laksa, is made with a rich and creamy coconut milk gravy.
+Laksa lemak, also known as nyonya laksa, is made with a rich and creamy coconut milk "curry-like" gravy.
 A variant unique to Singapore, laksa lemak can be found in hawker centres and food courts everywhere.
 However, the most famous laksa lemak stalls are found in Katong, a neighbourhood on the eastern side of the island.
 Here, Katong laksa is served with the noodles cut up, so that the whole dish can be slurped up with a soup spoon, without the need for chopsticks.

 Assam laksa, a lighter version of the dish, is served with a tangy fish-based broth.
 Lately, the rich flavours of laksa have even been interpreted in laksa pasta.
 Although it isn’t quite the real deal, it’s still delicious nonetheless.

 The Katong Laksa War